kenjiaiko/unity_metadata_loader/README.md

     $ cd tmp
     $ ./unity_decoder.exe

-Copy global-metadata.dat, libil2cpp.so, unity_decoder.exe and unity_loader_vXX.py to the same folder(like tmp\), then execute unity_decoder.exe.
+Copy global-metadata.dat, libil2cpp.so, unity_decoder.exe and unity_loader_vXX.py to the same folder(ex: tmp\), then execute unity_decoder.exe.
 The exe file will make 2 files which name are "method_name.txt" and "string_literal.txt".

 Load libil2cpp.so on IDA, select File -> Script file..., and "unity_loader_v23.py".
+By the way, this script not support x86.

     # Output window
     offset of method start: 0x521e38L